 What is a “political price”?
 By that I mean the sum total of all the efforts a group is willing to make (per dollar of expected benefit) to support the election of the candidate it prefers.
 These include votes, campaign contributions, get out the vote efforts, etc. Now it might seem that just about everybody would be willing to make a dollar’s worth of effort to gain a dollar from the political system.
 However, the election of a candidate or the passage of a law is a public good for all those who prefer it and a public bad for all who are opposed.
 Every political change, therefore, has a free rider problem.

-The condition for optimality requires that political prices be the same on both sides of every issue.
-When that condition does not hold, we get non-optimal policies.
+When the political prices are not the same on both sides of every issue, we get non-optimal policies.

 That leads to: